 Learning effective assertiveness skills starts with communication.
-We should aim to say exactly what we want but in a respectful manner.
-Our assertive communication skills can either make or break the results of our interactions with others.
+We should be able to speak assertively but without causing offence.
+Our assertive communication skills can be useful in all areas of our lives, from work to relationships.

 How can understanding communication styles help develop our assertiveness skills?

-Assertive communication is what we should all aim for.
+Assertive – This is a balance of all three styles.
 It’s the best of both worlds because you meet your needs and the needs of the other person.
-Everyone ends up happy, less stressed and you seem more trustworthy, all because you have improved communication successfully.
+Everyone ends up happy, less stressed and you seem more trustworthy, all because you have improved communication with each other.

 What’s the secret to better assertiveness skills?
 Here are five to help you on your way.